jodadoj/fullstack-interview-task/README.md

-Started using Ramda to manipulate data and requests Removed the second loop and generally tried to clean up logic Added error testing, cleaned up arrange, act, assert blocks and removed unnecessary private data
+Started using Ramda to manipulate data and requests Removed the second loop and generally tried to clean up logic Added error testing, cleaned up arrange, act, assert blocks and removed unnecessary private data Removed unnecessary body-parser dependency
+Uninstalled jest and reworked API testing to use mocha and chai

 ---